 “Just as God was working through someone who didn’t necessarily know him, so too in our own lives and our own vocations, we can look back and see how God is working through the people and the circumstances of our lives even though we don’t necessarily know it.
 But it’s all part of God’s plan, drawing us closer to Himself.”

-After watching the reflection video, we invite you to prayerfully ponder these reflection questions:
+We invite you to prayerfully ponder these reflection questions:

 What are some experiences in your life that, although you didn’t realize it at the time, God was using to work out your good?